kevinboone/vlc-server/server/README.md

 Note that the "--" on the command line separates the `vlc-server` arguments from the VLC arguments.

+This isn't the place to go into the details of ALSA configuration, much less Pulse, which is a nightmare to configure to get optimal sound quality.
+Some systems that use Pulse do not allow ALSA to be used directly at all, so there's no point trying to set ALSA configuration.
+I tend to believe that, if you can use ALSA directly, you probably should.
+ALSA will still fiddle about this sample rates, etc., but at least you'll be able to predict how it does it.

+If you're using ALSA and aren't hugely fussed about subtle issues of audio quality, you should probably use an ALSA device whose names starts with "plughw".
+This will enable ALSA's conversion plugins.
+These aren't _necessarily_ bad conversions.
+For example, my DACMagic USB DAC only supports 24-bit samples.
+With 16-bit CD rips I get exactly the same output if I use the `plughw` interface and let ALSA fill in the missing 8 bits, as if I do this conversion manually when I rip the CD.

+Of course, using `plughw` enables _bad_ conversions as well.
+If the audio hardware is set up to allow only 16-bit samples, and you play a 24-bit file, ALSA will silently downsample.

+In sort, if you care about optimal sound quality, you really have to understand how ALSA (or Pulse) works, and know the capabilities of your audio hardware.

 ### Volume control

 The web interface exposes a volume control, as does the REST API.
 This volume